Ayushman Bharat Yojana: Challenges

-When Ayushman Bharat Yojana began there were questions of how to reconcile its plans with other existing health development recommendations, such as from NITI Aayog.
+When Ayushman Bharat Yojana (Ayushman Card) began there were questions of how to reconcile its plans with other existing health development recommendations, such as from NITI Aayog.
 A major challenge of implementing a national health care scheme would be starting with infrastructure in need of development to be part of a modern national system.
 While Ayushman Bharat Yojana seeks to provide excellent healthcare, India still has some basic healthcare challenges including relatively few doctors, more cases of infectious disease, and a national budget with a comparatively low central government investment in health care.
 Some of the problems lay outside the Health Ministry such as urban development or transport.
 While many government hospitals have joined the program, many private corporate hospitals have not.
 The private hospitals report that they would be unable to offer their special services at the government low price, even with a government subsidy.

+Under the Ayushman Bharat scheme, concerns about the misuse of insurance benefits have prompted authorities to take action against non-compliant hospitals, including suspending or de-empaneling them.
+Such practices not only strain the scheme's resources but also compromise patient trust and the integrity of the healthcare system.
+To address these issues, authorities have implemented measures against hospitals involved in these malpractices, including suspending or de-empaneling them from the scheme.

 There has been misuse of the Ayushman Bharat scheme by private hospitals through submission of fake medical bills.
 Under the Scheme, surgeries have been claimed to be performed on persons who had been discharged long ago and dialysis has been shown as performed at hospitals not having kidney transplant facility.
 There are at least 697 fake cases in Uttarakhand State alone, where fine of ₹1 crore has been imposed on hospitals for frauds under the Scheme.
-Initial analysis of high-value claims under PMJAY has revealed that a relatively small number of districts and hospitals account for a high number of these, and some hint of an anti-women bias, with male patients getting more coverage.
-Despite all efforts to curb foul-play, the risk of unscrupulous private entities profiteering from gaming the system is clearly present in AB-PMJAY.
+Initial analysis of high-value claims under PM-JAY has revealed that a relatively small number of districts and hospitals account for a high number of these, and some hint of an anti-women bias, with male patients getting more coverage.
+Despite all efforts to curb foul-play, the risk of unscrupulous private entities profiteering from gaming the system is clearly present in PM-JAY.